SmartLoan/smartloan-sml-paper/README.md

 Support this project:
 https://gitcoin.co/grants/2020/smartloan
 asvoria@live.com
+Looking for team mates who wanted to solve this problem!

 I wanted to get a PHD, got the offer, but didn't get the funding...
 That's why I started this!